Banksia dentata: Placement within Banksia

 Since 1998, American botanist Austin Mast and co-authors have been publishing results of ongoing cladistic analyses of DNA sequence data for the subtribe Banksiinae, which then comprised genera Banksia and Dryandra.
 Their analyses suggest a phylogeny that differs greatly from George's taxonomic arrangement.
 Banksia dentata resolves as an early offshoot within the Salicinae.
 In 2007, Mast and Thiele rearranged the genus Banksia by merging Dryandra into it, and published B. subg.
 Spathulatae for the taxa having spoon-shaped cotyledons; thus B. subg.
 Banksia was redefined as encompassing taxa lacking spoon-shaped cotyledons.
-They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete; in the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, B. dentata is placed in B. subg.
+They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete.
+In the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, B. dentata is placed in B. subg.
 Spathulatae.

 Distribution and habitat

 Across northern Australia, Banksia dentata has been recorded as far west as the Wunaamin Miliwundi Ranges in the western Kimberley through the Northern Territory and extending south to Nitmiluk Gorge and into Queensland, where it is found on the Cape York Peninsula to as far south as Cooktown.
 Off the coast, it has been recorded from Groote Eylandt and the Wessel Islands, as well as Melville and Bathurst Islands.
 It also extends onto the Aru Islands, where it is found around Trangan, and New Guinea, where it ranges in the south from Merauke east to Port Moresby, and around Bulolo and Mount Mau.
 It is the only Banksia species not endemic to Australia.
 As much of its range is in remote and poorly surveyed country, it is possible that it is found more widely than has been recorded.
 Pollen samples indicate it has been present on the Torres Strait Islands over the past 8000 years, though it has not been a prominent component of the island flora.

 Banksia dentata generally grows on sandy soils in savanna woodland or shrubland, along freshwater swamps, watercourses, floodplains or other seasonally wet areas.
 It has also been found on rocky outcrops, of quartzite or sandstone, to an elevation of around 500 m in Australia, and up to 1200 m in New Guinea.
 In New Guinea it is restricted to areas which have a distinct dry season.

 Banksia dentata is often found with Melaleuca and Pandanus species.
-On Cape York, it is a dominant component in a low scrub known as "wet desert" due to its resemblance to arid scrub yet occurring in a monsoon climate.
-On phosphorus-poor soils, Banksia dentata is found with Melaleuca saligna and Thryptomene oligandra.
-On Melville Island it is a dominant component of Banksia low woodland, forming part of a 3–6 m high canopy with Melaleuca viridiflora; the understory is composed of sedges such as Fimbristylis, Sorghum intrans, Eriachne, Germainia grandiflora and the restiad Dapsilanthus spathaceus, as well as suckering shrubs Lophostemon lactifluus and Syzygium eucalyptoides.
+On Cape York, it is a dominant component in a low scrub known as "wet desert", due to its resemblance to arid scrub yet occurring in a monsoon climate.
+On phosphorus-poor soils, B. dentata is found with Melaleuca saligna and Thryptomene oligandra.
+On Melville Island it is a dominant component of Banksia low woodland, forming part of a 3–6 m high canopy with Melaleuca viridiflora; the understory is composed of sedges, such as Fimbristylis, Sorghum intrans, Eriachne, Germainia grandiflora and the restiad Dapsilanthus spathaceus, as well as suckering shrubs, Lophostemon lactifluus and Syzygium eucalyptoides.
 This community grows in wet areas, with a grey topsoil with high moisture and gravel content but low sand.